RaspiKidd/MakeCodeTutorials/LEDMatrix/LEDMatrix.md

 ## Objective

-Learning how to use the LED matrix on the micro:bit which can be used as a screen to output data.
+Learn how to use the LED matrix on the micro:bit which can be used as a screen to output data.

 We are going to explore how to use the LED matrix with MakeCode.